Mansoor-Kalash/city-explorer/README.md

 ## Overview

-City explorer is an application used to give the client longitude and latitude in addition a map of the selectedserver
+City explorer is an application used to give the client longitude and latitude in addition a map of the selectedserver and movise thats name of it contain the name of the city
 ## Getting Started
 just enter the name of the city you want it.